- Radiation Therapy Principles

 Safety for the patient and family

-People who get any type of radiation therapy often worry about whether the radiation poses a risk to themselves or to others around them.
+People who get any type of radiation therapy often worry the radiation poses a risk to themselves or to others around them.

 If you get external beam radiation therapy, you are NOT radioactive and do not need to take special precautions to protect others from radiation.
 Treatments are given in special rooms that contain the radiation.
 The radiation therapist is not in the room during the treatment but can see you and talk with you over an intercom the whole time.

-- Flushing the toilet twice after each use
+- Flushing the toilet 2 to 3 times after each use

 - Drinking plenty of fluids to help flush the radioactive substance from your body